emqx/cloud-docs/en_US/deployments/privatelink-azure.md

 ::: tip Prerequisites

-This demonstration assumes that you have already have the Azure account and created your own virtual network.
+This demonstration assumes that you already have an Azure account and have created your own virtual network.
 For more information about creating the virtual network, see the [Azure documentation](https://learn.microsoft.com/en-us/azure/private-link/create-private-link-service-portal?tabs=dynamic-ip#load-balancer-virtual-network).

 :::